 - Humanistic therapy - a person centred approach that places emphasis on the conditions of the therapeutic relationship.The aim of this therapy is to develop your sense of self and provide clarity on your current thoughts and feelings.

+I offer therapy to adults and young people aged 13 and over.
 I work from the Coastal Practice in Hengistbury Head, a peaceful and professional practice near to the beach.
 It has three welcoming therapy rooms and is a pleasant and appropriate environment for therapy to take place (photos of the practice can be found below).

 Training, qualifications & experience